No items found.

 One afternoon at school, I was sitting in class with a friend and heard that there was an invitation circulating among the year 10s to a popular boy’s birthday party.
 The female recipients of this word-of-mouth invitation were specified: only girls lighter than the back of his hand, who could wear short skirts.
 This boy was black, lighter in complexion than me and in that split second, I knew I didn't meet his standard of attractiveness.
 My friend, who is white and was sat next to me, had told me all about the party and the invitation and was confused by my outrage.
 By her judgement, my skin was lighter than this boy’s hand, ‘so you can come!’ she exclaimed.
 There were too many things wrong with this story for me to even know where to begin.

 The obsession over the black female body has intensified due to music videos, celebrities and social media.
 Female celebrities such as Nicki Minaj and Kim Kardashian exhibit a particular body type that many young girls hope to emulate.
-Most young fans do not appreciate that these female celebrities have to maintain an image, and that can mean using photo editing apps
+Most young fans do not appreciate that these female celebrities have to maintain an image, and that can mean using photo editing appsandrumours of cosmetic surgery.

 For black girls who don’t have the ideal body shape associated with their skin colour, it can ruin their confidence and make them insecure about their figure.
 The fact that we can be easily replaced by white girls who have those qualities makes us think, is our worth only determined by our figure?
 Or by the lightness of our skin tone?
 We are judged only according to our closeness to an artificial, exclusive measure of beauty.